King County Medical Society Committees

 At the core of King County Medical Society is the ability to act as a champion for King County residents.
 The Public and Mental Health Committee reviews public health-related projects and programs and determines how the Society can participate and get involved.
 In addition, the committee examines existing public health programs and develops new plans and programs with community groups to address special issues of concern.
 The latest committee activities have included policy direction and recommendations on legislative matters including: homelessness, access to appropriate medical services, child wellness, and gun legislation.

-This assembled group of currently practicing and retired physicians is self-organized and meets monthly to participate in a rich and diverse program of presentations offered at the King County Medical Society building at 200 Broadway.
+Formerly known as the Historical Committee, this assembled group of currently practicing and retired physicians meets monthly to participate in a rich and diverse program of presentations offered at the King County Medical Society building at 200 Broadway.

-The Historical Committee offers luncheon interest group meetings, and ample time for conversation among members with shared interests.
-The Committee prides itself in fostering a congenial environment for the presentation of scholarly work and for discussion and debate.
-The Committee recognizes and encourages historical, current and future medical research and interpretation of the highest quality medical practice.
+Provided with the Speaker Series, there is a free lunch, interest group meetings, and ample time for conversation among members with shared interests.
+We pride ourselves in fostering a congenial environment for the presentation of scholarly work and for discussion and debate.
+The series recognizes and encourages historical, current and future medical research and interpretation of the highest quality medical practice.

-Speakers from various fields present at the Committee’s monthly luncheon meetings to talk about various topics in healthcare and research from the past, present, and near future.
-Lunch included!
+Speakers from various fields present at the monthly luncheon meetings to talk about various topics in healthcare and research from the past, present, and near future.
+Lunch provided!
 Past topics have included: “Surgery in Wartime Iraq”, “Forged by the Knife: The Experience of Surgical Residency from the Perspective of a Woman of Color”, and “Genome Therapy”.
-These talks and luncheons are not exclusive to the members of the committee; any members of King County Medical Society may attend!
+These talks and luncheons are available to any members of King County Medical Society!

 Chair: Everardo Espinoza